 Monetary assets and liabilities are translated into each entity's functional currency at the official spot exchange rate of the Czech National Bank ("CNB") at the dates of the transactions.
-Foreign exchange gains and losses resulting from transactions and from the translation of monetary assets and liabilities denominated in foreign currencies into each entity's functional currency at year-end official exchange rates of the CNB are recognised in profit or loss under 'Net foreign exchange rate gains or losses'.
+Foreign exchange gains and losses resulting from transactions and from the translation of monetary assets and liabilities denominated in foreign currencies into each entity's functional currency at year-end official exchange rates of the CNB are recognised in profit or loss under 'Foreign exchange differences, net'.
 Translation at year-end rates does not apply to non-monetary items that are measured at historical cost.
 Non-monetary items measured at fair value in a foreign currency, including equity investments, are translated using the exchange rates at the date when the fair value was determined.
-Effects of exchange rate changes on nonmonetary items measured at fair value in a foreign currency are recorded as part of the fair value gain or loss.
+Effects of exchange rate changes on non-monetary items measured at fair value in a foreign currency are recorded as part of the fair value gain or loss.